sparkletown/sparkle/README.md

 ### Frontend

-Clone the repo and cd into it
+First, clone the repo and `cd` into it:

 ```bash
 git clone https://github.com/sparkletown/sparkle